awesomerank/awesomerank.github.io/lists/avelino/awesome-go.md

 * [s3gof3r ★849](https://github.com/rlmcpherson/s3gof3r) - Small utility/library optimized for high speed transfer of large objects into and out of Amazon S3.
 * [Scaleway-cli ★361](https://github.com/scaleway/scaleway-cli) - Manage BareMetal Servers from Command Line (as easily as with Docker).
 * [sg ★1 ⏳1Y](https://github.com/ChristopherRabotin/sg) - Benchmarks a set of HTTP endpoints (like ab), with possibility to use the reponse code and data between each call for specific server stress based on its previous response.
+* [skm ★140](https://github.com/TimothyYe/skm) - SKM is a simple and powerful SSH Keys Manager, it helps you to manage your multiple SSH keys easily!
 * [StatusOK ★830](https://github.com/sanathp/statusok) - Monitor your Website and REST APIs.Get Notified through Slack, E-mail when your server is down or response time is more than expected.
 * [Vegeta ★6554](https://github.com/tsenart/vegeta) - HTTP load testing tool and library.
 It's over 9000!
 * [webhook ★2147](https://github.com/adnanh/webhook) - Tool which allows user to create HTTP endpoints (hooks) that execute commands on the server.